awslabs/mountpoint-s3/doc/CONFIGURATION.md

 and will automatically evict the least recently used content from the cache when caching new content.
 You can instead manually configure the maximum size of the cache with the `--max-cache-size <MiB>` command-line argument.

-When running multiple Mountpoint processes on the same host, you should use unique cache directories to avoid different processes interfering with the others' cache content.

 > [!WARNING]
 > Caching relaxes the strong read-after-write consistency offered by Amazon S3 and Mountpoint in its default configuration.
 > See the [consistency and concurrency section of the semantics documentaton](./SEMANTICS.md#consistency-and-concurrency) for more details.